SunStarSys/www/content/CMS/pricing.md

 	- Covers one <span class="text-white">SunStar Systems CMS</span>-managed public website (includes Subversion hosting for sources, if desired, for 20 seats).
 	- Production web hosting is not a part of this offer.
 	- Up to 10 GB covering total SunStar Systems server filesystem storage.
-Basically, this includes checkouts (at least 2 per project) and one resultant build tree, and potentially the Subversion server's source DB if we are hosting it for you).
+Basically, this includes source tree checkouts (2 per project) and one resultant build tree, and potentially the Subversion server's source DB if we are hosting it for you).
 	- This is introductory pricing good through August 1, 2020, and includes <span class="text-success">unlimited seating for self-hosted Subversion source trees</span> for Public Charities and many other types of NGO's.
 	- SLA's and Premium Support Packages are sold separately; contact us for pricing on these items if you need them.